bgcarlisle/AERO-smith/README.md

 ## Generate AERO figures in R

-This is an R script for generating simplified AERO figures from a CSV formatted file.[^aero]
+This is an R script for generating simplified AERO figures<sup>1</sup> from a CSV formatted file.

 ## Requirements